solution-libre/docker-traefik/README.md

-# Træfik with Docker Compose
+# Traefik with Docker Compose

 <!-- markdownlint-disable-next-line MD001 -->
 #### Table of Contents